 Print Settings: Print Hatchbox PLA at 200°C for the first 1 to 3 layers, then drop the temperature down to 190 – 195°C for the rest of the print.
 Heated printer bed 60 – 80°C, Fan: ON, Infill: 50 – 80% depending on application, Print Speed: 50 – 60mm/sec for PLA

-Hatchbox PLA is one of the best filaments available on Amazon.
-As we discussed in our full review of Hatchbox filaments, Hatchbox has a huge fanbase and thousands of reviews on Amazon.
+Hatchbox PLA is one of the best filaments available.
+As we discussed in our full review of Hatchbox filaments, Hatchbox has a huge fanbase and thousands of positive customer reviews.

 The reason that Hatchbox is so popular has mostly to do with the fact that it has a large community that can vouch for its quality.
 Almost everyone who has purchased it has been satisfied with it’s tolerances, color range, and print quality.